peterhinch/micropython_ra8875/docs/GUI.md

 display.
 It is designed also to work with the 7 inch display but to date this has not been tested.

-It should work with any target which supports the Viper code generator.
+It should work with most targets supporting the Viper code generator.
+Currently this excludes ESP32.
+RAM limitations mean it is unlikely to work on ESP8266.

 ![Image](./dials.JPG)